deneve-g/AMCF/readme.md

 caculate the diversity: `python ./evaluation/diversity.py`

-caculate the novelty: `python ./evaluation/novelty.py` # cocodataset is no need to run this command# AMCF
+caculate the novelty: `python ./evaluation/novelty.py` # cocodataset is no need to run this command# MMEvaluation